Workshop Rules

 • Opt for comfortable, well-fitting clothes.
 Avoid baggy clothing and long sleeves that can get caught in machinery.

-• Do not wear gloves, unless using special gloves for hand carving.
+• Do not wear gloves, unless using special gloves for hand carving. (note: exceptions to this will be made for medical purposes but will require a specific release for injury due to wearing gloves.)

 Avoid Distractions